ErrorTzy/writings/notes/Philosophy_of_Language/Lecture_Notes.md

 - the Problem of the excluded middle: "The F is G" vs "The F is not G" are not contradictory to each other because the *scope* of negation is different
   - "the primary occurrence vs. secondary occurrence", "The *de re* reading vs. the *de dicto* reading"
-  - Russell's dichotomy cannot handel multiple negations.
+  - Russell's dichotomy cannot Handel multiple negations.
 Therefore it is better to describe it with scope.

 ### Proper names and disguised/abbreviated definite description

 **Frege: This should not happen**

 - Aristotle = the teacher of Alexander = the pupil of Plato
-- Frege does not consern this much because he thinks a perfect language should avoid this phenomenon
+- Frege does not concern this much because he thinks a perfect language should avoid this phenomenon

 **Russell: Use proper name as description, but still there are still proper names**